James Comey Bombshell Coming? Friend Of Former FBI Director Hints At Major Story About Relationship With Trump

 — Båbå Ýägä (@hardhouz13) June 26, 2017

-Two days later, Wittes again tweeted his “tick tick tick” warning just before another story from the New York Times about Trump’s questions to Comey about whether he was investigation.
-As the Independent Journal Review pointed out, Wittes was actually quoted in that article saying: “He had to throw some brushback pitches to the administration.”
+Two days later, Wittes again tweeted his “tick tick tick” warning just before another story from the New York Times about Trump’s questions to Comey about whether he was investigating.
+As the Independent Journal Review pointed out, Wittes was actually quoted in that article saying, “He had to throw some brushback pitches to the administration.”

 Wittes didn’t offer any more insight as to what the James Comey bombshell story could be, or whether it’s directly related to the investigation of Donald Trump.